sruthishiva23/nile_readiness_testing/README.md

 - **Root Privileges**: All scripts must be run with `sudo` for network interface management and system configuration
 - **Network Interfaces**: Use macOS interface names (typically `en0`, `en1`, etc.) - check with `ifconfig -l`
 - **System Integrity Protection**: Some network operations may require SIP configuration on newer macOS versions
-- **Terminal Access**: Use Terminal.app or iTerm2 for best compatibility

 ### Step 1: Prepare Configuration
 1. **Check macOS compatibility**: Ensure you're running macOS 11.0+ using `sw_vers`